AirPods Only Playing in One Ear – How to Fix

 The solutions lie ahead, so follow them closely.

 Note: One of the easiest ways to narrow down the source of the problem is to connect your Airpods to another device.
-If both are working properly, it’s likely a software issue or something is going on with the original device.
+If both are working correctly, it’s likely a software issue or something is amiss with the original device.
 If the Airpod still isn’t working, it’s an issue with the earbud.

 Check if Your AirPods Are Charged

-The first thing you should check is if your AirPods are charged properly.
+The first thing you should check is if your AirPods are charged.
 One of them might be low on battery which might cause it to shut off.

 If this is your issue, the fix is incredibly simple and can be done immediately.
-Simply place the AirPods in their case and charge them with the Lightning cable.
+Place the AirPods in their case and charge them with the Lightning cable.

 Once they are charged, try playing something with them and see if that fixed the issue.
 If the problem persists and you only have sound in one ear, try the next solution.